barbagroup/snake-repro/MesnardBarba-CSiE.md

 When large simulations run on specific hardware with one-off compute allocations, they are unlikely to be reproduced.
 In this case, it is even more important that the researchers advanced to the HPC application on a solid progression of fully reproducible research at the smaller scales.

+--

+> ### Supplementary materials
+> The GitHub repository for this paper contains the following supplementary materials:
+>
+> * all input files to generate the runs reported in the paper
+> * summary of the mesh details in a separate markdown file
+> * additional Jupyter notebooks with simulation results
+>
+>

+--

 ## References